 - Articles of association, or memorandum of association

-Name screening is the third step where a compliance officer performs a check on a name-screening database or an internal blacklist to determine if a customer is known to be of heightened risk and thereby posing a risk to the financial institution.
-Typically, the objective is to ascertain if the customer is one of the following profiles:
+Name screening is the next step where a Compliance Officer performs a check via a name-screening database and/or an internal blacklist to determine if a customer is known to be of heightened risk and thereby posing a risk to the financial institution.
+Typically, the objective is to ascertain if the customer is known to be the following:

 - Politically Exposed Persons (PEPs)

 - Reported in media to be involved in any activity that is adverse in nature